Foods that Help or Hinder Sleep

 Lentils aid sleep by flooding the body with magnesium.
 The body’s parasympathetic nervous system uses magnesium to relax.
 It also plays a role in the stabilization of melatonin production.
 A calm, relaxed body filled with melatonin is one that’s fully prepared for sleep.

-Bananas, like dairy products, are a sleep super food.
+Bananas, like dairy products, are a superfood.
 They’re high in magnesium, potassium, and tryptophan.
 We’ve already covered the roles of magnesium and tryptophan but potassium is new to our list.

 Potassium helps regulate your muscles, including the heart muscles.
 Too little potassium can lead to heart palpitations, dizziness, and lightheadedness while too much can cause rapid fluttering of the heart’s lower chambers.
 Potassium also relaxes muscles and prevents nighttime muscle cramps and spasms.